Big Brother (American TV series): Power of Veto

 The Power of Veto (POV) competition, introduced in season 3, takes place after the HOH competition.
-Six houseguests compete in the POV competition: the HOH, two nominees, and three other houseguests.
-(Note: Prior to season 5, all houseguests were allowed to compete.)
-Before the start of each POV competition, the HOH and the two eviction nominees select three additional houseguests for the competition.
+Six HouseGuests compete in the POV competition: the HOH, the nominees, and other selected HouseGuests.
+(Note: Prior to season 5, all HouseGuests were allowed to compete.)
+Since season 7, before the start of each POV competition, the HOH and the nominees randomly draw additional HouseGuests for the competition.

 The winner of the POV competition has the power to either save one nominee from risk of eviction, or leave the HOH's original nominations intact.
 The veto meeting is the formal setting in which the winning POV holder announces their decision.

-During season 3, the power was known as the Silver Power of Veto and did not allow a nominated houseguest to use the veto on themselves.
-The final Power of Veto that season was the Golden Power of Veto, allowing a nominated houseguest to remove themselves from the nomination block.
+During season 3, the power was known as the Silver Power of Veto and did not allow a nominated HouseGuest to use the veto on themselves.
+The final Power of Veto that season was the Golden Power of Veto, allowing a nominated HouseGuest to remove themselves from the nomination block.
 Beginning in season 4, the Golden Power of Veto was made a permanent component of the game.

+BB Block Buster

+The BB Block Buster Competition, introduced in season 26, takes place on eviction night.
+The three nominated HouseGuests compete in a challenge where the winner is saved from eviction, leaving the remaining two facing the vote as normal.
+During season 26, the addition was known as the "A.I.
+Arena".
+Beginning in season 27, the challenge was renamed the "BB Block Buster" and made a permanent component of the series.